-Here's a look at our favorite spots on the hill (in no particular order).
+Here's a look at our favorite spots on the hill (in no particular order—well, except alphabetical).

-A host venue during the popular Twin Cities Jazz Festival in the summer, Golden Thyme is also well-known for hearty soul food like shrimp & grits and gumbo.
+The host venue for the Selby Avenue Jazz Festival in September, Golden Thyme is also well-known for hearty soul food like shrimp & grits and gumbo.
 You’ll want to try one of their specialty coffees, too.